-As fashion month comes to a halt, it's especially interesting to reflect on the countless shows, events, parties, etc. being that this is SOUL's first fashion month ever.
-From being able to attend New York Fashion Week shows and events, to constantly remaining updated with the media and press, SOUL was able to immerse itself within the hectic string of events in a method that we've never experienced before.
+As fashion month comes to a halt, it's interesting to reflect on the countless shows, events, parties, etc..
+From being able to attend New York Fashion Week shows and events, to constantly remaining updated with the media and press, SOUL was able to immerse itself within the hectic string of events in a way that it's never experienced before.

 From the long month of attending events and refreshing pages to ensure that the team at SOUL is familiarized with designers' approach with their collections and upcoming trends, Magsino breaks down a few collections that left a powerful impression during this year's Fashion Month.

-Taking off in the very beginning of New York Fashion Week, Monique Lhuillier brought an essence of regality and elegance throughout her Spring/Summer 2018 collection that was truly awe-inspiring.
-Seeming to draw not only from the traditional grace with apparel, but also incorporating a modern flare (such as the silver sequined ensemble on the far right), Lhuillier surely understands the medium between old and new as it is thoroughly woven throughout her collection.
+Taking off in the very beginning of New York Fashion Week, Monique Lhuillier brought an essence of regality and elegance throughout her Spring/Summer 2018 collection that was truly inspiring.
+Seeming to draw not only from the traditional grace with apparel, but also incorporating a modern flare (such as the silver sequined ensemble on the far right), Lhuillier understands the medium between old and new.
 Along with the idea that Lhuillier is able to execute a medium, what resonates mostly about her collection, is that her collection can apply to a large variety of styles that people are interested in.
 Her collection is both: "I'm a queen" and "I'm a HBIC".

 Love for Gucci will remain endless--not from the wanna-be fashionista hype, but from the eastern influences that Gucci has consistently incorporated throughout their collection.
 The Met's costume exhibit showcased "China through the Looking Glass" and ever since then, the appreciation for eastern culture and arts has only expanded.
 Gucci truly did an astounding job with retaining what "high fashion" truly is: dramatic and artistic with a narrative attached.
 The collection is extremely theatrical--so what is one supposed to think when you see this collection?
 From the two ensembles (from which I love the most in the collection), one processes the dramatic turn of a dark and mysterious subtle approach to apparel, to a high-powered and electric presence.
 Similar to Lhuillier (see above), the versatility is what is alluring to the collection.